MaterializeInc/materialize/doc/developer/design/20230315_backup_restore.md

 - Add the stash to the backup.
 - Enumerate all the shards in the environment, according to the catalog as of the moment it was backed up.
-- For every shard S, in reverse dependency order (ie. if A depends on B, process A first):
+- For every shard S, in reverse dependency order (ie. if B depends on A, process B first):
     - Stop advancing the since hold that S places on its dependencies.
     - Add S to the backup.
     - If any shards depend on S, continue advancing the since holds they place on S.